Information and Procedures for Seeking a Subsequent Teaching License

 (Effective January 1, 2005)

-Individuals who have an Illinois Teaching License may apply for an evaluation for a subsequent license through School of Education Student Services.
+Individuals who have an Illinois Teaching License may apply for an evaluation for a subsequent license through School of Education, Health and Human Behavior Student Services.
 The Student Services Director will evaluate applications, transcripts, teaching experience, and ICTS test results to determine if the candidate qualifies for a focused program, and then forward the application to the appropriate program for further advisement on the focused program of study for the subsequent license being sought.
 SIUE will offer focused programs in several areas.
 See details in the listing below.

 In general focused programs may include both coursework and field experiences.
 The required coursework may be at the graduate and/or undergraduate level.
 While efforts are made to accommodate the teachers' work schedules, some focused programs will require courses and/or field experiences that occur during the day.